 Studying with the right resources is essential.
 Before you start preparing, make sure you start with the right study materials and books.
 Some recommended study materials are:

 a).
 Online Resources for GRE Preparation:

-- POWER PREP Test Preview Tool: It is a free overview GRE structure, tools, and other related information tools.
+- POWER PREP Test Preview Tool: It is a free overview of GRE structure, tools, and other related information tools.
 You can access Power Prep through your ETS account.

 - ETS official guide to the GRE: It is a self-written book by GRE makers that every GRE aspirant must-have.
-It provides you an overview of the exam pattern, questions, and four practice papers (2 papers and 2 CD-based).
+It provides you with an overview of the exam pattern, questions, and four practice papers (2 papers and 2 CD-based).

 - Manhattan Prep series: It is a series of eight books that cover every topic, including Algebra, Geometry, Word Problems, Number Properties, Fractions, Quantitative Comparisons, Text Completion, and Sentence Equivalence, Reading Comprehension and Analytical Writing.

 - Magoosh GRE prep: You can visit Magoosh’s official website to prepare for GRE through videos and tutorials.
 Magoosh covers an extensive customized study plan.
 You can choose your personalized study plan according to the cost and time.
-Magoosh also provides you free study resources and questions papers.
+Magoosh also provides you with free study resources and questions papers.

 b).
 Best Books for GRE Quant Section